 Fences of freedom >> Being a slave to freedom – Freedom is not a tool that we use as a

-means to an end; rather, freedom is the goal.
-When you think of the many goals of
+means to an end; rather, freedom is a goal.
+When we think of the many goals of

 Scripture, such as faith, hope and love (1Cor 13-13), these are the main